DanielSWolf/MoaiUtils/README.md

 DocExport can create code-completion files for [ZeroBrane Studio](http://studio.zerobrane.com/), a great Lua IDE (donationware).
 This gives ZeroBrane Studio full access to all of Moai's classes, fields and methods, along with overloads, return values, and full documentation.
 For some screenshots, see this (otherwise dated) [Moai forum entry]( http://getmoai.com/forums/moaiutils-1-0-better-code-completion-in-zerobrane-t2473/#p12878) for MoaiTools 1.0.

-##### How to use
+##### How to install code completion

 ZeroBrane Studio already ships with a `moai.lua` file in `ZeroBraneStudio\api\lua`.
 Just replace it with the new one.

+##### How to use

+Make sure you're in Moai mode ("Project" > "Lua Interpreter" > "Moai").
+As you type, ZeroBrane will show a little popup with completion suggestions.
+You can accept a suggestion by selecting it with the arrow keys and hitting Tab or Enter.

-_Tip:_ By default, ZeroBrane Studio only shows the first few lines of the help text.
+Whenever you type the opening parenthesis for a method call, ZeroBrane will show you a popup with the method's documentation.
+By default, this popup will be limited to the first few lines of the help text.
 To see the entire documentation, press `Ctrl+T` (as in tooltip).
+If you always want to see the full text, go to "Edit" > "Preferences" > "Settings: User" and add the line `acandtip.shorttip = false`, then restart.

 #### Sublime Text

-[Sublime Text](http://www.sublimetext.com/) is a powerful text editor, but has no understanding of Lua code.
-Thus, code completion in Sublime Text is rather limited compared to ZeroBrane Studio.
+[Sublime Text](http://www.sublimetext.com/) is a powerful text editor.
+Once you learn how to use its code completion facilities, it'll let you write Moai code quickly.

-##### How to use
+##### How to install code completion

 Place the generated `moai_lua.sublime-completions` file anywhere in your `Packages` folder, ideally inside of `/Lua`.
-You can open the packages folder from Sublime Text via the menu option "Preferences"  >"Browse Packages".
+You can open the packages folder from Sublime Text via the menu option "Preferences"  > "Browse Packages".
 Depending on the version of Sublime Text and your OS, the location of the `/Lua` folder may vary.

+##### How to use

+As you type, Sublime Text will show a popup with suggestions.
+To accept a suggestion, press Enter, Tab, or any punctuation key.
+Sublime Text's suggestions use a fuzzy compare algorithm based on the current word.
+So, to quickly enter `MOAIGridSpace.TILE_TOP_CENTER`, enter something like "gridsptile", then accept the suggestion.
+Make sure not to type a dot between class name and member (e.g., "gridsp.tile"), or ZeroBrane will interpret the dot as your accepting whatever it was suggesting at this point.

+To call a static method like `MOAISim.openWindow()`, type somethin like "simop", and accept the suggestion.
+ZeroBrane will expand this to `MOAISim.openWindow( title, width, height )` and select the first argument, `title`.
+Just type what you want to pass as title, then hit Tab to enter the next argument.

+Calling a non-static method requires two steps.
+Let's assume you want to call `myProp:setDeck( myDeck )`.
+First, enter `myProp:`.
+Then, to tell ZeroBrane that you want to call the method `MOAIProp.setDeck()`, enter something like "propsetd" and accept.
+Because that method isn't static, ZeroBrane will omit the class name and replace the part after the colon with `setDeck( deck )`.
+Again, as with static methods, it'll then allow you to replace the argument `deck` with your actual value.

 #### XML